pyOpenSci/handbook/governance/executive-council.md

 The Executive Director is currently a voting member of the Executive Council for items unrelated to their salary and accountability.

-The Executive Council holds broad expertise in building and running a scientific / data science nonprofit organization.
+The Executive Council holds broad expertise in building and running a nonprofit organization.
 It is complemented by the [Advisory Council](advisory-council), which offers domain-specific expertise, guidance, and input.

 ## How the Executive Council works